Ganainmtech/Clickr_App_TS/README.md

 A simple clicker game availble on desktop or mobile for web2 or web3 players on Algorand.
 Web3 High Stakes mode is where players can earn rewards for their clicking skills.

+Dev Note* The logistics, UI and functionality may all change but the inspriation stays the same 1 click = 1 outer txn on Algorand.

 ## 🎮 How It Works

 1. **Play the Game**: